Fund firms Janus Capital, Henderson merge to form $6 billion group

 Janus' largest shareholder, Dai-ichi Life (8750.T), supports the merger, the firms said.

-The combined group will apply for a primary listing in New York, keeping Henderson's Australian listing but delisting in London.

-The group's headquarters will be in London, Formica said, mirroring Henderson's existing structure.
+The combined company will apply for a primary listing in New York, keeping Henderson's Australian listing but delisting in London.
+Its headquarters will be in London, Formica said, mirroring Henderson's existing structure.

 Talks on the merger began at the beginning of the year and were not impacted by the Brexit vote, he added.

-(Editing by Rachel Armstrong and Simon Jessop)
+(Editing by Rachel Armstrong, Simon Jessop and Meredith Mazzilli)